§ Sector — Labeling

 - 03

-Connected labelling for every SKU
+Connected labeling for every SKU

-Each code turns the pack —whatever its size or material— into a direct channel with the consumer, letting the brand enrich the experience before, during and after purchase.
+Each code turns the pack—whatever its size or material—into a direct channel with the consumer, letting the brand enrich the experience before, during and after purchase.

 § How we roll it out

-From design to accessible labelling
+From design to accessible labeling

 A simple process that fits into your production chain without stopping lines or switching suppliers.
 Ready for your next print run.